kytvi2p/happy-dance/README.md

 .onion address.
 It beats moving the ssh port in terms of security through obscurity.

-KNOWN ISSUE: The client set-up this script provides is still (As of July 28th, 2015) too hardcore for github.com.
-I had to comment out the KexAlgorithms line in /etc/ssh/ssh_config in order to push to github with ssh.

 To use this repository, OpenSSH 6.5 or higher is required.
 This scripts works on the following platforms: